MalcolmMielle/bark_monitor/README.md

 Contributions are always welcome to help show my neighbor is wrong!

-Code submitted should be formatted with [black](https://pypi.org/project/black/) and pass `flake8 .` with no errors.
+Code submitted should be formatted with [ruff](https://docs.astral.sh/ruff/) and the code is managed with [uv](https://docs.astral.sh/uv/).
 All methods should be type hinted and return types should always be present even when it's `None`.

 If possible, submit unit tests and a picture of your dog with your PR (I also accept cat pictures as payments).